robolyst/osquant/content/choosing_guassian_kernal_bandwidth/index.md

 If \\(\beta\\) is 0, then each point has zero distance to each other point.
 If \\(\beta \rightarrow \infty\\), then each point has exactly a distance of 2 from each other point.

-The most common method of selecting \\(\beta\\) and the parameters to a support vector machine is by a grid search with cross-validation \cite{Hong2015, Tang2009}.
+The most common method of selecting \\(\beta\\) and the parameters to a support vector machine is by a grid search with cross-validation [^Hong2015] [^Tang2009].
 Here, every point in a grid of points across the parameter space is tested using cross-validation.
 This is the most accurate method and the slowest.
 Typically, evaluating a kernel machine's prediction error has a complexity on the order of \\(O(n^3)\\) where \\(n\\) is the number of data points.
 A grid search must test a vast number of different parameter values to ensure a high degree of accuracy.
-One alternative to a grid search is to repeatedly try random points \cite{Bergstra2012}.
+One alternative to a grid search is to repeatedly try random points [^Bergstra2012].
 However, this does not necessarily reduce the computational burden.

 One way to reduce the computational cost is by estimating the error.
 There is a large body of literature focused on estimating an upper bound for the leave-one-out error.
-Vapnik derives a bound from the number of support vectors \cite{Vapnik1995} and another bound from the radius of a ball containing all embedded points \cite{Vapnik1998}; Jaakkola and Haussler generalises this to kernel machines other than support vector machines \cite{Jaakkola1999}; and Opper and Winther applies this bound to SVMs without a threshold \cite{Opper2000}.
-A bounds estimate can be used with a gradient descent algorithm to reduce the number of trials before selecting a set of parameters \cite{Chapelle2002}.
+Vapnik derives a bound from the number of support vectors [^Vapnik1995] and another bound from the radius of a ball containing all embedded points [^Vapnik1998]; Jaakkola and Haussler generalises this to kernel machines other than support vector machines [^Jaakkola1999]; and Opper and Winther applies this bound to SVMs without a threshold [^Opper2000].
+A bounds estimate can be used with a gradient descent algorithm to reduce the number of trials before selecting a set of parameters [^Chapelle2002].

 Because the Gaussian kernel's bandwidth \\(\beta\\) has a significant effect on the geometry of the embedding space, some algorithms select a value without calculating the prediction error.
-One study focused on classification tasks and selected the \\(\beta\\) which maximised the distance between the classes and minimised the distance between points of the same class \cite{Ahn2010}.
+One study focused on classification tasks and selected the \\(\beta\\) which maximised the distance between the classes and minimised the distance between points of the same class[^Ahn2010].
 This algorithm is many times faster than calculating or estimating the model's error.
 However, the fitness function is not guaranteed to be convex and thus requires a grid search or a complex search algorithm.

-Another study maximised the variance of the distances between data points and found that this idea was fast and comparably accurate \cite{Tang2009}.
+Another study maximised the variance of the distances between data points and found that this idea was fast and comparably accurate [^Tang2009].
 In this paper, we build on this algorithm giving it a significant increase in speed.
 We show that the selected value for \\(\beta\\) varies very little between small subsets of data.
 This allows us to confidently use only a small amount of data to find the value for \\(\beta\\) for a much larger sample set.
 We also show that these algorithms can be used for both classification and regression tasks.

 # Solution